Smooth Anonymity for Sparse Graphs: Experimental results

 \textbf{Experimental infrastructure} Our algorithm is implemented as a single-threaded C++ problem and is run on standard commodity hardware, with the exception of runs on the large-scale user-list dataset.
 For this dataset, we evaluated a simple heuristic to parallelize our algorithm.
 (See \refappendix{app:exp} for more details.)

-\textbf{Baselines and Algorithms} As baselines we use the {\it Mondrian} anonymization algorithm~\cite{lefevre2006mondrian} implementation\footnote{\url{https://github.com/qiyuangong/Mondrian}} which enforces k-anonymity by suppression, as well as the randomized response algorithm of Section~\ref{sec:dp-comparison} which enforces $\epsilon$ edge- or node-differential privacy.
-We also compare our algorithm for {\it smooth} k-anonymization with an additional baseline {\it non-smooth} (which uses a simple heuristic to obtain {\it (standard)} k-anonymity by suppression using the clusters obtained by our algorithm).
+\textbf{Baselines and Algorithms} As baselines we use the {\it Mondrian} anonymization algorithm~\cite{lefevre2006mondrian} implementation\footnote{\url{https://github.com/qiyuangong/Mondrian}} which enforces $k$-anonymity by suppression, as well as the randomized response algorithm of Section~\ref{sec:dp-comparison} which enforces $\epsilon$ edge- or node-differential privacy.
+We also compare our algorithm for {\it smooth} $k$-anonymization with an additional baseline {\it non-smooth} (which uses a simple heuristic to obtain {\it (standard)} $k$-anonymity by suppression using the clusters obtained by our algorithm).
 Our algorithm is always run with $\alpha = 1/2$, which in practice gives good results for all datasets (we observe that values of $\alpha$ in $[1/8, 1/2]$ have similar results).

-\textbf{Jaccard similarity vs $k$} First, we evaluate the quality of our algorithm for smooth $k$-anonymity for different $k$ values and we compare it with that of the (non-smooth) k-anonymity solution and {\it mondrian}.
-In Figures~\ref{fig:result-jaccard-adult} and \ref{fig:result-jaccard-user_list} we show a sample of plots of the mean Jaccard similarity for a given setting of the $k$ parameter for smooth k-anonymity (solid line), non-smooth anonymity (dashed line) and mondrian (dotted).
+\textbf{Jaccard similarity vs $k$} First, we evaluate the quality of our algorithm for smooth-$k$-anonymity for different $k$ values and we compare it with that of the (non-smooth) $k$-anonymity solution and {\it mondrian}.
+In Figures~\ref{fig:result-jaccard-adult} and \ref{fig:result-jaccard-user_list} we show a sample of plots of the mean Jaccard similarity for a given setting of the $k$ parameter for smooth-$k$-anonymity (solid line), non-smooth anonymity (dashed line) and mondrian (dotted).
 We were not able to run the mondrian algorithm on the larger datasets because, contrary to our algorithm, it scales with the size of the full $n \times m$ matrix size ($m$ number of columns) and it does not exploit the sparsity of the matrix.
-As expected, the Jaccard similarity decreases with increasing $k$, but at every $k$ level smooth k-anonymity allows to obtain significantly better results than all baselines (in some cases even twice better).
+As expected, the Jaccard similarity decreases with increasing $k$, but at every $k$ level smooth-$k$-anonymity allows to obtain significantly better results than all baselines (in some cases even twice better).
 We report more detailed results in Table~\ref{tab:results-k8} for $k=8$.
 Notice that our smooth algorithm allows significantly higher jaccard similarity (and lower suppressed entries) for a small increase in created entries.
 For instance, in adult, the number of suppressed entries is decreased by $\sim 26\%$ with just a $\sim 7\%$ increase in added entries.

 \textbf{Differential privacy} We now evaluate the Jaccard similarity obtained by the $\epsilon$-differentially private method.
 We report the results in Figure~\ref{fig:result-eps}.
 Here we report results for the lower protection level of $\epsilon$-edge differential privacy, as $\epsilon$-node differential privacy protection generates results close to random outputs.
 As expected (see Section~\ref{sec:dp-comparison}) the sparser the dataset the worse the performance of differential privacy at parity of $\epsilon$.
 Notice how to get Jaccard similarity above $0.5$ in stanford or dblp, $\epsilon$ must be $10$ which is too large to provide strong guarantees.
 We can use these results to compare $k$-anonymity and $\epsilon$-differential from their a standpoint.
 We observe that depending on the dataset an anonymity of $k=16$ might require an $\epsilon$ as large as $11$ to obtain the same utility.